Product

 • Providing photo attribution enhances credibility and empathy.

-• Donation form visible right in the hero section sets a clear goal for this page.
+• The donation form visible right in the hero section sets a clear goal for this page.

-• Offering various donation options caters to different preferences of donors.
+• Offering various donation options caters to the different preferences of donors.

 • While the page mentions crises, including more individual stories could create a stronger emotional connection.